musheera100/ekg/Final_Project_Report/README.txt

-3. The folder labelled PYTHON_CODE contains the Python implementation of the Direct Form II Transposed filter function which was used to benchmark hardware performance in the Jupyter notebook.
+3. The folder labelled PYTHON_CODE contains the Python implementation of the Direct Form II Transposed filter function which was used to benchmark hardware performance in the Jupyter notebook and source code for arrythmia detection.

 4. The folder labelled VITIS_C_CODE contains three subfolders: one for the lowpass filter (.cpp and .h),